FreakyAli/Maui.FreakyControls/README.md

 		ResourceId="{x:Static samples:Constants.DotnetBot}"/>

-  SvgAssembly : Assembly of the Svg image that you want to display in this view.
+  ***SvgAssembly*** : Assembly of the Svg image that you want to display in this view.
 (An Example shown below)

-  ResourceId : The String path to your Embedded SVG file that you want to display on your View.
+  ***ResourceId*** : The String path to your Embedded SVG file that you want to display on your View.

-  Base64String : Your SVG is not a file on your project but a Base64 string i got you homie ;) (Assembly is not needed here)
+  ***Base64String*** : Your SVG is not a file on your project but a Base64 string i got you homie ;) (Assembly is not needed here)

-  ImageColor: Using our Control to show icons on your app but your svg image has a different color then you would want, No problemo just use this property to change the display color of the icon, NOTE: This will change the Color of the whole SVG image and not specific parts of it, Only useful in case you wan t to change color of icons based on conditions but dont want multiple icons in your app.
+  ***ImageColor***: Using our Control to show icons on your app but your svg image has a different color then you would want, No problemo just use this property to change the display color of the icon, NOTE: This will change the Color of the whole SVG image and not specific parts of it, Only useful in case you wan t to change color of icons based on conditions but dont want multiple icons in your app.

-  SvgMode: Different modes in which you can display your SVG image wherein it uses Maui's Aspect enum with the same options that you find in `AspectMode` for a regular Maui Image control.
+  ***SvgMode***: Different modes in which you can display your SVG image wherein it uses Maui's Aspect enum with the same options that you find in `AspectMode` for a regular Maui Image control.

-  Command/CommandParameter: Your usual combo of MVVM love.
+  ***Command/CommandParameter***: Your usual combo of MVVM love.

-  Tapped: A tap event in case MVVM is too boring for you :D
+  ***Tapped***: A tap event in case MVVM is too boring for you :D